Buttery Smooth: The Mac ARMed (NASDAQ:AAPL)

 So now we have the new M-for-Mac Series.
 As the name implies, this is the first, and likely the slowest M-Series SoC we will see.
 This is a laptop-class chip with very low power consumption.
 Let’s compare it to the fastest Intel laptop chip Apple sells, the i9-9980H, which goes in the $2799 MacBook Pro 16”.

 I cherry-picked the best result for each chip running Big Sur from the Geekbench site, but this is far from the only result like this.
-As usual, Anandtech gives it the most thorough frisking, and what they found:
+As usual, AnandTech gives it the most thorough frisking, and what they found:

 - In single core CPU performance, what most apps use, the M1 is the fastest chip in any Apple computer, including the Xeon in the $5,999 Mac Pro.
 In multicore, it is only exceeded by the MacBook Pro i9 16” and the Mac Pro.